Incorporate C++ modernization changes from Gerhard Raven (LHCb):

-Initial import of all changes made to the modernize branch:
+First major revision incorporates updates from Gerhard Raven (LHCb) with the initial import of all changes made to the modernize branch

 There are compilation problems, specifically private copy constructors in EvtItgPtrFunction and related classes, giving errors when auto and make_unique are used in EvtBtoXsgammaKagan, for example.
 Similar issues occur for